mwhitney57/PiPAA/README.md

 </details>

 That's it!
 You are set and PiPAA should be working on your system.

+> [!NOTE]
+> PiPAA is currently developed using Java 17, but will use Java 21 by release of `v1.0.0`.
+You do not need to update to Java 21 if you use the pre-packaged `.zip`, which contains a portable [Adoptium](https://adoptium.net/) build of Java for you.

 ### ⚙ Loading Media
 Media can be loaded in two ways: